 Possibly, it depends on how severe the infestation is.
-Talk to your local gardening professional, so you go about it in the right way, using the correct chemicals to get the job done.
+Talk to your local gardening professional so you go about it correctly, using the correct chemicals to get the job done.

 Who can I call to determine the type of nematode I have?

 Start at your local gardening center.
-They will tell you what kind of nematode you have, as well as whether they’re beneficial or not.
+They will tell you what kind of nematode you have and whether they’re beneficial.
 Often, you’ll contact pest control, and they’ll determine what you’ve got going on under the soil.

 Identifying Your Soil Worms

 If you’ve found that you’ve got worms in your soil, try not to panic.
-If nothing’s wrong with your garden, chances are these nematodes are beneficial.
+If nothing’s wrong with your garden, these nematodes are likely beneficial.

 However, if this is not the case, there are ways to keep your garden alive and thriving.
 You may have to relocate it!